 Dan Ariely also reflects on expensive dates.

-Yes, they will impress your date or your mother’s in law, but they risk shifting the relationship from social norms to market norms.
+Yes, they will impress your date or your mother in law, but they risk shifting the relationship from social norms to market norms.
 And once you are into the market norms, it’s difficult going back to the social norms.

 Indeed the risk is that of shifting the interaction from a meeting of two connected souls to an exchange.
 For example, his money for beauty.
-This is why many cool guys don’t appreciate women who expect the men has to pay for them (check: biggest early dating mistakes).
+This is why many cool guys don’t appreciate women who expect men to pay for them (check: biggest early dating mistakes).

 Using Extrinsic Motivation